Pancreatic Cancer Stages

 At Moffitt Cancer Center, our patients’ pancreatic cancer stages are reviewed in detail during a weekly tumor board meeting of cancer specialists.
 In this way, each patient receives the benefit of multiple expert opinions, all of which are incorporated into a highly individualized treatment plan.
 As a nationally recognized leader in the screening, diagnosis, treatment and support of cancer patients, Moffitt provides patients with access to the very latest options in every aspect of cancer care – all in a single, convenient location.

-To learn more about pancreatic cancer stages from the cancer experts in Moffitt’s Gastrointestinal Oncology Program, call 1-888-MOFFITT or request to schedule an appointment online.
+To learn more about pancreatic cancer stages from the cancer experts in Moffitt’s Gastrointestinal Oncology Program, call 1-888-663-3488or request to schedule an appointment online.
 Our physicians are available to help you understand your treatment options, even if you don’t have a referral.